 CineBooker: Scalable Movie Ticket Booking System with AWS is a scalable movie ticket booking system built on AWS for the movie theater CineBuzz, leveraging Flask for backend development and hosted on AWS EC2 for optimal performance and availability.
 This innovative platform provides users with an intuitive interface to browse movie schedules, select seats, and complete transactions seamlessly.
 By utilizing Amazon RDS for efficient database management, CineBooker ensures reliable storage and retrieval of booking data while handling increased traffic during peak times with ease.
 The system offers real-time updates on seat availability and booking confirmations, empowering cinemas to streamline their ticketing operations and gain valuable insights into customer preferences.
 Ultimately, CineBooker transforms the movie ticketing experience, making it more accessible and user-friendly for movie goers.

-Hyderabad Public Transport System is a cloud-based web application designed to provide users with easy access to bus and train schedules in the city.
-The project utilizes Flask for backend development, AWS EC2 for hosting, and Amazon RDS for managing the underlying database.
-After registering and logging in, users can view transit schedules, including route numbers, starting and ending locations, and timings for buses and trains.
-The platform also features a complaint submission system for users to file concerns related to specific buses or trains.
-This cloud-native architecture ensures reliable access to public transport information and a streamlined user

 Scenario 1: Scalable Infrastructure for Movie Ticket Booking